ikteng/ikteng/README.md

 - 📫 How to reach me: iktengliaw@gmail.com

-- ⚡ Fun fact: I studied in both Malaysia and Singapore, currently studying in United States
+- ⚡ Fun fact: I love to take pictures of beautiful things at that moment.
 <br>
 <h3 align="left">Languages</h3>
 <p align="left">